Back to all posts

 Some issues with your shut-off valve are clear signals that it’s time to step back and call a plumber.
 If you see any water dripping from the valve handle or pooling around the base, it means a seal has failed and needs to be addressed.
 Another major red flag is a handle that’s impossible to turn.
 While a little stiffness can be normal for a valve that isn’t used often, you should never have to force it.
 The opposite is also a problem: a handle that spins freely without actually stopping the water flow indicates a broken internal mechanism.
 Look for visible signs of corrosion, like rust or green and white mineral buildup, which suggest a long-term leak and a weakened valve.
 These are not issues that will fix themselves; they are signs of serious plumbing problems that require an expert.

-Know When to Call for Expert Help
+Trust Your Gut: When to Call for Help

 Sometimes, the problem isn’t obvious until you try to use the valve.
 Let’s say you successfully turn the handle to the “off” position, but your faucet is still trickling.
 This means the valve isn’t creating a complete seal and has failed internally.
 It’s definitely time to call for a replacement.
 Similarly, if you start to turn a stiff handle and it feels like it might snap, stop what you’re doing.
 Applying too much pressure can break the valve stem, turning a manageable problem into a full-blown flood.
 When in doubt, the best move is to call a professional.
 A quick service call can save you from costly water damage and give you peace of mind knowing your home’s main water control is in perfect working order.
 If you’re unsure about your valve’s condition, give us a call to have it inspected.